ixaxaar/monoid.space/src/Types/introduction.md

 def b : Bool := true    -- b has type Bool (boolean)
 ```

+A `Type` in mathematics and computer science is a collection of objects that share common properties.
+In type theory, types classify mathematical objects and specify valid operations on them.
+For example, the type `Nat` represents the set of natural numbers, and the type `Bool` represents the set of boolean values.
+Types can also represent propositions, as we will see later.

 Types serve multiple roles:

-- They classify mathematical objects
+- They classify mathematical objects, as in all objects of a type share common properties.
-- They specify valid operations
+- They specify valid operations on objects of a type.
-- They help catch errors
-- They can represent propositions (the propositions-as-types principle)
+- They can represent propositions (the propositions-as-types principle).

+Generally, a "theory" in mathematics can be constructed using type theory by defining the types of objects in the theory and the operations that can be performed on them.
+This is similar to how a "theory" in set theory can be constructed by defining the sets of objects in the theory and the operations that can be performed on them.

 ### Judgments